Channing-Zeng/Reporting_Suite/source/variants/variant_filtering.md

 Variant calling is performed by [VarDict](https://github.com/AstraZeneca-NGS/VarDict) ([Lai Z, 2016](http://www.ncbi.nlm.nih.gov/pubmed/27060149)) that calls SNV, MNV, indels, complex and structural variants, and differences in somatic and LOH variants when processed in paired mode.

 ##### Allele frequency threshold
-The allele frequency threshold defaults to 1% for exomes, hybrid capture, and whole genome sequencing, and .1% for deep sequencing.
+The allowed allele frequency is 1% for exomes, hybrid capture, and whole genome sequencing, and .1% for deep sequencing.

 ##### Target regions
-In exomes, the variant are called in a special target called AZ exome, that combines all Ensembl CDS regions, UTR, plus regions from commonly used panels, padded by 50pb:
+In exomes, the variant are called in a special target called AZ exome, that combines all Ensembl CDS regions, UTR, plus regions from commonly used panels padded by 50pb:
 ```
 ExomeSNP_ID.bed
 FM_T5.bed